eduardodsl/dio-tqi-desafio-bootcamp-1/README.md

 # dio-tqi-desafio-bootcamp-1
-Basic github repository for the DIO/TQI bootcamp challenge (purposedly written in english)
+Basic github repository for the DIO/TQI bootcamp challenge.

+## Readme in other languages:
+* Português
+* 中文